marter0/intonation_in_turkish_makam_music/README.md

 # Characterizing Intonation in Turkish Makam Music
 Authors: **Marina Nieto** ([@marinaniet0](https://github.com/marinaniet0)) and **Teresa Pelinski** ([@pelinski](https://github.com/pelinski)).

 Complementary code for the 2nd Assignment of the Audio and Music Processing Lab course of the Master in Sound and Music Computing (Music Technology Group, Universitat Pompeu Fabra, Barcelona).
-The jupyter notebook accompanying  the submitted paper can be found [here](characterizing_intonation_in_turkish_makam_music.ipynb).
+Our paper can be found [here](Characterizing-Intonation-TMM_Nieto-Pelinski.pdf), and the accompanying jupyter notebook can be found [here](characterizing_intonation_in_turkish_makam_music.ipynb).
 The scores in the MusicXML folder are part of the [SymbTr](https://github.com/MTG/SymbTr) corpora and licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/Creative).